dellaert/20F-6476/syllabus.md

 <p>&nbsp;If you have been approved by ODS for an accommodation, I will work closely with you to understand your needs and make a good faith effort to investigate whether or not requested accommodations are possible for this course.
 If the accommodation request results in a fundamental alteration of the stated learning outcome of this course, ODS, academic advisors, and the school offering the course will work with you to find a suitable alternative that as far as possible preserves your progress toward graduation.</p>

 <h3>Course Homeworks/Assignments/Papers</h3>
-<p>All course assignments will be submitted electronically via Canvas. </p>
+<p>All course assignments will be submitted electronically via GradeScope. </p>

 <h3>Course Attendance Structure:</h3>
 <p>Class sessions for CS 6476 will take place remote but synchronously.
 You are encouraged to attend class duting the assigned class times (Monday and Wednesday, 5pm-6.15pm) and re-review the video snippets when they become available.</p>